bpander/motherboard/README.md

 var carousel = new MCarousel();
 carousel.slidesVisible; // "(min-width: 768px) 3, 1"
-carousel.currentSlidesVisible; // `3` if the viewport is wider than 768px, otherwise `1`
+carousel.currentSlidesVisible; // `3` if the viewport is 768px or wider, otherwise `1`
 ```

 ### Normalized, Intuitive, and Performant DOM Querying